Building your site manually is a recipe for underperformance and frustration. It’s time to automate your blog.

 You should set up your free Zapier account today and experiment a bit to find top integrations for you.

-If you can afford it, hiring a GVA can be a giant step towards higher productivity and success in the blogosphere.
+If you can afford it, hiring a GVA can be a giant step toward higher productivity and success in the blogosphere.

 I first heard about the concept of a GVA from an excellent book called Virtual Freedom by Chris Ducker.